csrc-sdsu/mole/JOSS/paper.md

 # Concluding remarks

 In this short article we introduced MOLE, an open-source library that implements the mimetic operators from [@Corbino].
-For conciseness purposes, we showed a one-dimensional Poisson problem as example, however, MOLE comes with over 30 examples that range from the one-way wave equation to highly nonlinear and computationally demanding problems such as Richard's equation for unsaturated flow in porous media.
+For conciseness purposes, we showed a one-dimensional Poisson problem as example, however, MOLE includes over 30 examples that span a wide range of applications, from the one-way wave equation to highly nonlinear and computationally demanding problems, including the Navier-Stokes equation for fluid dynamics and Richard's equation for unsaturated flow in porous media.
 The user can find such examples in the [Examples](https://github.com/jcorbino/mole/blob/master/examples_MATLAB) folder.

+# Acknowledgements

+We acknowledge contributions from Dr. Miguel Dumett, Dr. Angel Boada, and Jared Brzenski, whose dedicated efforts and insightful discussions significantly enhanced the development of the software tool.

 # References